 Combining different techniques for starting your RPG session

 What has always worked best for me when starting an RPG session is combining different techniques.
-Immersive background music followed by a short narrated setting introduction lets the players smoothly transition into the right mood of the story.
-Especially for one-shots or sessions with new players, you’ll always need a short explanation of the setting to stake out the scene and establish the players’ expectations.
+Immersive background music followed by a short introduction lets the players smoothly transition into the right mood of the story.
+Especially for one-shots or sessions with new players, you’ll always need a short explanation of the setting to stake out the scene and establish players’ expectations.

 Never start with a combat scene

 Here’s a common tip in various gamemaster guides: “Throw your players right into the fray by starting your session with a fight scene.
 This gets them excited immediately.”
-Sounds intriguing, but often backfires.
+Sounds intriguing, but it often backfires.

-At the beginning of a gaming session the players are not fully immersed into the atmosphere.
+At the beginning of a gaming session, the players are not fully immersed in the atmosphere.
 Having them deal with complicated or abstract combat rules will often overwhelm them and it will ruin the immersion you wanted to build up.
 That’s why I would absolutely not recommend starting an RPG session with a combat encounter.
 Don’t waste your players’ attention and energy on an orgy of dice rolls.

 Starting in medias res with a catchy scene to build up an atmosphere is a good thing.
 A heist or infiltration scene would work for that, creating suspense or pressure to get the players going.
 But I have never seen a combat scene work out at the beginning of a session.
 I also can’t think of many Hollywood movies, which start with a fight scene or gunfight, without giving some context first.
 Even with a movie, you need to introduce the audience to the setting and story before diving into action scenes.